Arnie0426/FastLDA/README.md

 A Python class has been exposed with all the relevant training/inference functions.

-For a simple example, see: [Python Example](https://github.com/Arnie0426/FastLDA/blob/master/python/lda_example.py#L26-L51)
+For a simple example, see: [this simple example](https://github.com/Arnie0426/FastLDA/blob/master/python/lda_example.py#L26-L51)

 ## License